Last Updated on April 20, 2022 by Res Marty

 First Aid Kit

-If you’re using a well-known and well-maintained trail, then chances are you might find certain stops that keep essentials for hikers on their way to the top.
+If you’re using a well-known and well-maintained trail, then chances are you might find specific stops that keep essentials for hikers on their way to the top.
 However, that is usually not the case.
 Once you’re out on the route, no one else can help you.
 That’s why a first aid kit is essential.
 It’s easy to consider yourself invincible from the safety of your own home, but remember, nature is unpredictable.
 A simple fall or a stray insect may leave you heaving with pain.

-You can get pre-made first aid kits fairly easily at your local drug stores – they’ll contain everything you could need.
+You can get pre-made first aid kits fairly quickly at your local drug stores – they’ll contain everything you could need.
 However, if you don’t find them sufficient, you can always make your own little kit and add everything conventional kits don’t.

 Hiking usually calls for getting up at the crack of dawn and making good ground before the sun starts beating on your back.
-In that case, it’s important to wear and carry sunscreen.
+In that case, it’s essential to wear and carry sunscreen.
 Countless people come back from hikes sunburnt and in pain.
 In the long run, too much exposure to the sun can even cause serious diseases.
 Sunscreen provides an extra layer of protection from the sun’s UV rays, so it’ll save you from becoming too exhausted and dizzy due to the heat as well.

 Pack it on thick – you’ll be out the whole day, so you might as well prolong the protection as much as possible.
 Keep an extra bottle in your bag if it’s a multi-day trip.
 (Bonus tip: keep sunglasses with you!).